• Skip to main content

 Entry to the gardens and nearby Queen’s Gallery is included in the price of the ticket to the Palace.

-Among the highlights are the Jubilee Border, Queen Mary’s sundial made for Charles I’s Scottish coronation in 1633 and the Wentworth elm, once thought to be extinct.
+Among the highlights are the Jubilee Border, Queen Mary’s sundial made for Charles I’s Scottish coronation in 1633 and the Wentworth Elm, once thought to be extinct.

 The extensive garden has fantastic views over Holyrood Park and Arthur’s Seat.